azbithead/si-units/README.md

 ## si::units_t

-si::units_t is a class template that takes three template parameters:
+si::units_t (see si::units.hpp) is a class template that takes three template parameters:

 * QUANTITY: an si::quantity_t
 * VALUE: an arithmetic value, can be any C++ arithmetic type, i.e. std::is_arithmetic<VALUE> == true